Returning MD students: The 2020-21 financial aid application will be open in May and we will begin sending award letters

 The FAFSA Data Retrieval Tool (DRT) is available through the FAFSA website.
 If you do not elect to use the DRT the Financial Aid Office will accept an IRS tax transcript in its place.
 You may obtain a tax transcript free of charge at irs.gov - click 'Get a tax transcript'.

 Applying for Financial Aid

-A financial aid application is required for each academic year you wish to recieve financial aid.
+A financial aid application is required for each academic year you wish to receive financial aid.
 Review the chart below to determine which application materials you should submit.
 Once your application is complete, the financial aid office will process an award letter for you.
 Awarding takes place on a rolling basis throughout the year.

 |Most Students||Independent Students*||International Students||Where to submit:|